syncfusion-content/blazor-docs/blazor/breadcrumb/navigation.md

 documentation: ug
 ---

-# Navigation in Blazor Breadcrumb Component
+# Navigation in Blazor Breadcrumb component

-Breadcrumb navigations support you to provide relative or absolute URL for breadcrumb items, enable navigation for the last item of the Breadcrumb component, and open URL in a new tab or new page.
+Breadcrumb navigations support you to provide relative or absolute URL for Breadcrumb items, enable navigation for the last item of the Breadcrumb component.

 ## URL

 In the Breadcrumb component, the item represents the URL.
-The breadcrumb items can be provided with either relative or absolute URL.
+The Breadcrumb items can be provided with either relative or absolute URL.

 ### Relative URL